 Space Marine released amidst the growing hype around third-person shooters thanks to Gears of Wars’ glorious ascent.
 But when the PR buzz phrase is “You are the cover”, you know you’re in for a special time.
 A random departure from strategy games, this is one of Relic’s hidden gems that offered a surprisingly robust Space Marine power fantasy where you live up to the one-man army mythos surrounding the Adeptus Astartes.

 It was also quite clever in how it let the player – assuming the role of Ultramarine Captain Titus – stand out despite being from the most on-brand Astartes chapter in existence.
 There are no good-guys in the grim darkness of the far future, but the Ultramarines are definitely those kids from school who always followed the rules and did as they were told.
+We were quite exicted to learn that a Space Marine 2 is one the way.

 Space Hulk Tactics